bcgov/cas-cif/README.md

 yarn release-it 1.0.0-rc.1
 ```

+**Do not rebase release PRs**.
+If a release PR falls behind the develop branch, a new PR will need to be created. `release-it` relies on tags to make comparisons from one release to another.
+Rebasing makes the tag created during the release process unreachable by [git describe](https://git-scm.com/docs/git-describe), which is what `release-it` uses to determine the parent tag.

 ### Sqitch migrations guardrails

 As mentioned above, the critical part of the release process is to tag the sqitch plan.
 While tagging the sqitch plan in itself doesn't change the behaviour of our migrations scripts, it is allows us to know which changes are deployed to prod (or about to be deployed), and therefore should be considered immutable.